 Are you planning a self-drive safari roadtrip through Namibia or Botswana?
 Then look no further!
 In this article, we share our experiences with Asco Car Hire, a 4x4 car rental service from Windhuk, Namibia.
 In total, we traveled around Namibia and Botswana for 7 weeks with a trusty Toyota Hilux from Asco.
 Read our full review below.

-Full transparency We did a barter deal with Asco Car Hire.
+We did a barter deal with Asco Car Hire.
 For featuring them in our adventure travel documentary, we received a discount on our rental fee.

-The Website and Booking Process The website gives you a very good overview of Asco Car Hire, their vehicles, their services, and so on.
+The Website and Booking Process The website gives you a very good overview of Asco Car Hire, its vehicles, its services, and so on.
 One thing that is missing is a live booking function.
 You do not know which vehicles are available or not at your intended dates of travel.
 However, Asco is fast to answer any email you will send them.
 Once you know your dates you can send them an email through the booking form and they will get back with a quote to you.

 The Pick-up We were picked up directly at the airport by an Asco Car Hire employee.
 We had to wait about 20mins in the arrivals hall for some more travelers before we all headed towards the Asco office.
 The drive from the airport to the office took about 45mins, as the airport was built a fair bit from the city of Windhuk.
 (Don‘t ask us why.
 There was mostly desert along the way.)

-The Instructions Once we arrived at the Asco offices we went into a little back-office, where all the paperwork was taken care of.
+The Instructions Once we arrived at the Asco offices we went into a little back office, where all the paperwork was taken care of.
 After filling out all the necessary forms, we also watched a driving safety video, informing us about the road conditions and safety measures throughout Namibia.
 The entire process took around 30-40mins.

-After that, we were led to our car and received a thorough introduction into all the gear.
+After that, we were led to our car and received a thorough introduction to all the gear.
 A friendly employee showed us how to put up the rooftop tent, how to set up the gas cooker, take out the camping table (it's locked on the interior ceiling), and so on.
-We also got a short introduction into four-wheel driving and the different modes of the vehicle.
+We also got a short introduction to four-wheel driving and the different modes of the vehicle.
 We would recommend you do some thorough research into four-wheel driving before your trip though.

 The Car We picked a Toyota Hilux Double Cab.
 The car was very spacious and would easily seat four for a trip.
 However, keep in mind that you have to store your luggage somewhere as well.
 The back of the car has a large trunk box, where you store all your gear, however, it quickly gets dirty in there.
 We would recommend bringing backpacks, as they are easier to store than suitcases.
 If you travel with four people, make sure to only pack the absolute necessary gear.